51Degrees/specifications/pipeline-specification/part3/pipeline-elements/json-builder.md

 | delayexecution     | This meta-property must be added with the value 'true' for all properties where the [meta-data](../../features/properties.md#property-metadata) delay execution flag is true.                                                                                                                |
 | evidenceproperties | Where the JSON includes other properties that are in the [meta-data](../../features/properties.md#property-metadata) evidence properties list for this property and those properties have the delayed execution flag set to true, this meta-property must be added to list those properties. |

-Some elements should be excluded from having their properties added to the JSON.
+Some Elements should be excluded from having their properties added to the JSON.
 By default, these are:
 - [Set headers element](set-headers-element.md)
 - [Cloud request engine](cloud-request-engine.md)
 - [Usage sharing element](usage-sharing-element.md)

+<span style="color:yellow">how do you change the default???</span>

-There are also a couple of extra top-level entries that may be populated in the final JSON output:
+The following top-level entries that may be populated in the final JSON output:
 - If the sequence number set by the [sequence element](sequence-element.md) is less than the maximum (specified by a constant set to 10 in the reference implementations)